 In this section, avoid uncertain language: the project “should,” “probably” will, “most likely” will, etc. Assume, and express, confidence.

-Briefly describe the development methodology the team is using for the project.
-For example, if the team uses an iterative process, be sure to indicate the iteration length and number of iterations.
+Briefly describe the development methodology the team is using for the project, and why it is appropriate considering the project’s characteristics.
+For example, if the team uses an iterative process, be sure to indicate the iteration length and a description of general activities and tasks (e.g., testing) that comprise an iteration.
 Indicate how often the team is meeting with sponsors.

 The selection of a development methodology should be done in consultation with the team’s sponsor and their technical advisor.